-Another beautiful day today, with temps in the low 70s and sunny skies.
+Heading to Long Bottom Road today.
+It was another beautiful day on the trail, with temps in the low 70s and sunny skies.

 We drove to the day’s starting point, a parking lot across the highway from a reservoir.
 It was packed, as the trails here are popular for hiking, mountain biking, dog-walking, etc. But we found a space.

 The morning passed uneventfully, with lots of beautiful scenery, reasonably good markings and footing that was relatively easy (not too many rocks or hills).
-The one funny part was this small patch of scrub that the trail passed through.
-It was probably only 10 or 20 yards long, but the scrub/shrubs were so thick that you could not see any path at all — just a blaze at the far end.
-I tried bashing my way through with my trekking poles to no avail.
-I tried powering my way through with no luck either.
-So Ed went ahead and we made a train of sorts and he was able to bash us through.
-Ridiculous!
-But funny.
+The one funny (or interesting or maddening!) part came when the trail led us to this small patch of scrub.
+It was probably only 10 or 20 yards long, but the scrub/shrubs were so thick that you could not see any path at all – just a blaze at the far end.

 The afternoon was pleasant, and the best part was reaching our car at 4:30, an hour earlier than we thought.
 We only covered about 18 miles today, which seemed positively lazy of us.
 Ha!